Ak-cybe/ai-prompt-injection-lab/DEFENSE.md

   - Use separate, low-privilege API keys for the app.
   - Restrict tools to “read-only” where possible.
   - Avoid giving direct file system or production DB access.
+- **CRITICAL:** For any action that modifies state, sends data, or incurs cost, the LLM's proposed action MUST be reviewed and approved by a human before execution.
+Do not trust the model to self-police.
 - Use a **policy layer** outside the model to decide which tool calls are allowed, instead of trusting the model’s judgement alone.

 ---